w3n0ga5h/SSH-Bruteforcer/README.md

 ## 📝 Description

-This script is designed to test the security of an SSH server by attempting to log in with a specific username and a list of passwords provided in a text file.
+This script is designed to test the security of an SSH server by attempting to log in with a usernames and a passwords list provided in a text file.
 It uses the `paramiko` library for SSH connections and `termcolor` to provide clear, color-coded feedback in the terminal.

 ## 👤 Author's Note